A possessed hotel hankers for a little boy with the shining – an ability to see dead people … everywhere.

 Similarly, while Danny has second sight, it’s Hallorann who has the shining and clues us in to what it means.
 He’s the film’s knowledge source (see also Se7en).

 Hallorann explains that lots of folk have the shining to different degrees, especially mothers.
 The novel returns to this idea several times.
-Some gotel guests check out early after strange incidents.
-Maid Delores Vickery sees something frightening in room 217 but is fired for talking about it.
+Some hotel guests check out early after strange incidents.
+Maid Delores Vickery sees something frightening in room 217, but is fired for talking about it.

 Later, when Hallorann returns to the Overlook to save Danny, he encounters others who also shine a little.
-They appear briefly in the novel, like guardian angels as Hallorann races towards the evil hotel.
+They appear briefly in the novel, almost like guardian angels.

-As the possessed hotel grows stronger through Danny’s shining, the rest of the family experience hallucinations, too.
+As the possessed hotel grows stronger by feeding on Danny’s shining, the rest of the family experience hallucinations, too.
 Jack and Wendy hear voices and music, and see and feel strange things.

 So lots of characters in the book have a touch of clairvoyance.
 But Jack has an especially strong connection to the shining.